Download page Database Queries Window.

 - Click the Queries tab.

-Database Queries Window Features
+Features of the Database Queries Window

-From the Database Queries window, you can:
+On the Database Queries window you can:

 - View the top N queries.
 These are the queries that consumed the greatest amount of database time to complete.